Does antique telephone require an external power source?

 No external power—antique telephone runs analog lines | CHEETA

-We rigorously apply 11 inspection steps, maintaining a failure rate below 1% and adhering to CE and ROHS standards.
-Our commitment to innovation is evident in our weekly design sessions and global case studies, allowing us to rapidly adapt to customer needs.
-Experience the perfect fusion of nostalgia and cutting-edge technology with CHEETA.
+We strictly follow 11 checking steps to keep the failure rate under 1% and meet both CE and ROHS standards.
+We are committed to innovation, which is why we have weekly design talks and global case studies that help us quickly meet customer needs.
+With CHEETA, you can get the right mix of memories and the latest technology.
 For more information about our telephone products, contact us at allen@cheeta.com.cn.

 References